Published on Brock University (http://www.brocku.ca)

 Your balance can be displayed at all cash terminals operated by Brock Dining Services and also at the card readers of all other vendors.Balances and transactions can also be viewed by logging in at https://card.brocku.ca

 For those with meal plans, your combined meal plan and Flex Dollars balance can be seen at the cash terminals at any Brock Dining Services location.
 To enquire about your meal plan balance only, please ask the cashier at one of these locations.

 You may also visit the Brock Card Office for information on your account balances.

 Add Flex Dollars at https://card.brocku.ca from any computer with Internet access on this easy and secure site using a Visa or MasterCard.

 Parents can also deposit Flex Dollars in real time to their son/daughter’s card by visiting https://card.brocku.ca and using the Parent Deposit link.
 Parents will require the student's date of birth and student number to deposit funds.
 Parents or those who wish to add funds to a student Brock Card can also call the office at 905 688 5550 x 4770 for assistance in making a deposit.

 What happens with funds remaining on my card?

 Flex Dollars remaining on your account at the end of the academic year will automatically roll over to the next year.
 If you are leaving Brock or graduating you may request a Flex Dollars refund at the end of the year.
 All refund requests are subject to a $25 processing fee.To apply for a Flex Dollars refund visit the Brock Card Office located in the Marketplace.
-Any unused meal plan dollars will also carry over to the next academic year but will move to a taxable plan that can only be used at Brock Dining Services locations on campus.
+Any unused meal plan dollars will also carry over to the next academic year but will move to a taxable plan that can only be used at Brock Dining Services locations on campus (Please note: there is a 1 week blackout period after the last day of exams in April for reconciliation purposes.
+During this time your meal plan dollars will not be accessible, but Flex dollars will be).
 Should you leave Brock, any unused meal plan dollars are non-refundable and non-transferable.